reactjs/rfcs/text/0000-signals-and-slots.md

 The signals and slots concept in Qt has been one of the most successful in the history of software engineering.
 It's typesafe, decoupled, extensible, and *fun*!
-It enables components to communicate with their parents or siblings, without being tightly coupled to either.
+It enables components to communicate with their parents and siblings, without being tightly coupled to either.

 In Qt, slots are methods defined in a C++ class, and signals are functions